 Approved September 1, 2011

-The National Legal Mentoring Consortium is hereby created and established.
+The National Legal Mentoring Consortium (“NLMC” or “Consortium”) and its Advisory Council are hereby established.

-The purposes of the National Legal Mentoring Consortium shall be:
+The purposes of the National Legal Mentoring Consortium are:

 - to encourage mentoring in the legal profession;